syncfusion-content/blazor-docs/blazor/datagrid/columns.md

 {% previewsample "https://blazorplayground.syncfusion.com/embed/BDLKiNKislriVlUg?appbar=false&editor=false&result=true&errorlist=false&theme=bootstrap5" %}

-> If any one of the column width is undefined, then the particular column will automatically adjust to fill the entire width of the datagrid table, even if you have enabled the `AutoFit` property of the grid .
+> If any one of the column width is undefined, then the particular column will automatically adjust to fill the entire width of the datagrid table, even if you have enabled the `AutoFit` property of the grid.

 ### Autofit columns when changing column visibility using column chooser